The Best PS5 SSDs in 2024: Speedy NVMe storage for your console

 The Best PS5 SSDs

-The PS5's internal SSD is a restrictive 825GB, and after formatting, updates, and bloatware it typically leaves you with about 670GB free for games.
-That's bad news, because today's games are becoming larger with each new release, and you'll also need somewhere to store all the screenshots and video clips you gather while you play.
-Call of Duty: Black Ops Cold War all by itself uses more than 200GB!
+The PS5's internal SSD is a restrictive 825GB (or 1TB on the PS5 Slim), and after formatting, updates, and bloatware, it typically leaves you with about 670GB free for games.
+That's bad news because today's games are becoming larger with each new release, and you'll also need somewhere to store all the screenshots and video clips you gather while you play.
+Call of Duty, as an example, can use more than 200GB all by itself!

-The good news is that Sony has an M.2 expansion slot where you can put a second SSD for the PS5, and updated system firmware now allows you to use an SSD with up to 8TB of capacity.
-That capacious amount of storage should satiate even the most demanding of gamers, but there are also more affordable options, and modern 2TB and 4TB models are particularly attractive choices for the PS5.
+The good news is that Sony has an M.2 expansion slot where you can put a second SSD for the PS5, and the current system firmware allows you to use SSDs with up to 8TB of capacity.
+That's hopefully enough storage to satiate even the most demanding of gamers, but there are also far more affordable options, with modern 2TB and 4TB models being particularly attractive choices for the PS5.

 The TLDR: Best SSDs for the PS5 (more info below):

 Here's the quick list of the best SSDs for the PS5, but we have further breakdowns and testing results below.
+There are also similar drives in some cases, with effectively the same hardware, and we'll list those alongside our primary selections.
 When searching for the best SSD for the PS5, you'll want to be careful about which drive you pick.
 The Samsung 990 Pro and WD SN850X are great SSDs for the PS5, though pricing has been trending upward for the past several months — on all SSDs.
 The SN850X also comes as an SN850P that's just an overpriced SN850X with a different heatsink and PlayStation 5 branding.

 Best SSDs for PS5